Defined Benefit Plan - CASH BALANCE Plan Advisor

 Investment Credit

-Fixed or variable formula defined in the plan adoption agreement that is linked to a particular index, such as the one-year treasury bill or 30-year Treasury Note.
+Fixed or variable formula defined in the plan adoption agreement that is linked to a US Treasury yeild, such as the one-year treasury bill, or the 5, 10, 20 or 30-year Treasury Note.

 Investment Risk